-CAPS representatives and staff shall be given the opportunity to meet with each employee new to Unit 10 during normal working hours for orientation and onboarding of the employee on their employment status, rights, benefits, duties, responsibilities or other employment-related matters, and the role of CAPS, consistent with Section 10.2, without loss of compensation to the employee or CAPS representatives.
-CAPS shall receive not less than 10 days' notice in advance of a new employee orientation.
+- A. CAPS representatives and staff shall be given the opportunity to meet with each employee new to Unit 10 during normal working hours for orientation and onboarding of the employee on their employment status, rights, benefits, duties, responsibilities or other employment-related matters, and the role of CAPS, consistent with Section 10.2, without loss of compensation to the employee or CAPS representatives. - B. CAPS shall receive not less than 10-days' notice in advance of a regularly scheduled new employee orientation and/or employee orientation sessions with the location, date, format (in person and/or virtual medium), and timeframe for the Union to address Unit 10 employees.
+A shorter notice may be provided in a